Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Online Control Synthesis

 We further detail the Algorithms 6-11 in the following. \begin{itemize} \item Algorithm 6 calculates the functions $t_a$ and $t_h$ (lines 1-7) and $\texttt{Post}(B(x_{-1}, t_{-1}))$ (lines 8-12). \item Algorithm 7 outlines the procedure of finding the subset of set nodes in $P(t_k)$ that are valid at time $t_k$, \textit{i.e.,} $B(x_k, t_k)$.
 This is the most important step of the control synthesis, and it relates to Algorithm 11 \textit{postSet}.
 Firstly, one needs to compute the subset of set nodes of $P(t_k)$ that contains $x_k$ at time $t_k$, \textit{i.e.,} $L(x_k, t_k)$ (line 1).
 Then, one has from Definition \ref{Def:PathSaf} that if a trajectory $\bm{x}$ satisfies one complete path of the tTLT, it must i) visit each tube node of the complete path sequentially and ii) stay in each tube node for sufficiently long time steps (Remark \ref{remark4.1}).
 Based on these two requirements, Algorithm 11 is designed to predict the subset of set nodes that are possibly available at the next time instant, \textit{i.e.,} $\texttt{Post}(B(x_{k-1}, t_{k-1}))$. $B(x_k, t_k)$ must belong to $L(x_k, t_k)$ and $\texttt{Post}(B(x_{k-1}, t_{k-1}))$ at the same time.
 Therefore, we let $B(x_k, t_k) \leftarrow L(x_k, t_k)\cap \texttt{Post}(B(x_{k-1}, t_{k-1}))$ (line 2).
 The rest of Algorithm 7 (lines 3-7) is to guarantee that $B(x_k, t_k)$ contains at most one set node for each complete path of $\mathcal{T}_{\varphi}(t_k)$. \item Algorithm 8 outlines the procedure of calculating $\mathcal{T}_\varphi(t_{k+1})$, given $\mathcal{T}_\varphi(t_{k})$, $t_a$ and $B(x_k, t_k)$.
 It is designed based on (\ref{sitk}). \item Algorithm 9 outlines the procedure of building a control tree $\mathcal{T}_u(t_{k})$, which is then used for control set synthesis.
 It is initialized as $\mathcal{T}_\varphi(t_{k})$ (line 1).
 Then, for those set nodes $S_i(t_k)$ that belongs to $B(x_k, t_k)$, it is replaced with the feasible control set (lines 2-8), otherwise, it is replaced with $\emptyset$ (lines 9-11). \item Algorithm 10 is similar to Algorithm 4, which outlines the procedure of backtracking a compressed tree. \item Algorithm 11 outlines the procedure of finding the subset of set nodes that are possibly available at the next time instant $t_{k+1}$ given $B(x_k, t_k)$, $t_a$ and $\mathcal{T}_\varphi(t_{k+1})$.
 It is designed based on Definition \ref{Def:PathSaf}, where the three cases (lines 4-8, 9-12, 13-16) correspond to items i)-iii) of Definition \ref{Def:PathSaf}, respectively.
 It guarantees that the resulting trajectory visits each tube node of $\mathcal{T}_\varphi$ sequentially and stays in each tube node for sufficiently long time steps (as we discussed in Algorithm 7). \end{itemize}

-Next, an example is given to illustrate one iteration of the control synthesis algorithm (Algorithm 5). \begin{example} Consider the single integrator model $\dot x=u+w$ with a sampling period of 1 second, then the resulting discrete-time system is given by
+Next, an example is given to illustrate one iteration of the control synthesis algorithm (Algorithm 5). \begin{example} Consider the single-integrator control system $\dot x=u+w$ with a sampling period of one second.
+The corresponding discrete-time system is given by

 where $x_k\in \mathbb{R}^2, u_k\in U:=\{u: ||u||\le 1\}\subset \mathbb{R}^2, w_k\in W :=\{w: ||w||\le 0.1\}\subset \mathbb{R}^2, \forall k\in \mathbb{N}$.
 The task specification $\varphi$ is given in Example \ref{example1}, \textit{i.e.,} $\varphi=\mathsf{F}_{[a_1, b_1]}\mathsf{G}_{[a_2, b_2]}\mu_1 \wedge \mu_2 \mathsf{U}_{[a_3, b_3]}\mu_3$, where $[a_1, b_1]=[5, 10]$, $[a_2, b_2]=[0, 10]$, $[a_3, b_3]=[0, 8]$, $g_{\mu_1}(x)=1-\|x\|$, $g_{\mu_2}(x)=5-\|x-[4, 4]^T\|$, and $g_{\mu_3}(x)=1-\|x-[3, 5]^T\|$.
 Then, one has